 It's one whole year after the One Year War, and now Zeon remnants have aligned with this strange religious cult known as the South Seas Alliance to take down the feddies.
 Once again, we have two stories, two main perspectives to follow, Io and Daryl.
 The interactions they have with their crew are excellent and really bring the best out of everybody in terms of expressing their character, and their battles are as exciting as always.
 Then in episode 6, we receive a reminder of just how human this show really is after the epic reestablishing episode 5 did and was meant to do.
 One Zeon troop lost his newborn son in debris and is now fighting out of grief while all we see is a scene of him crying while swiping through pictures of him and his wife right after her giving birth.
 Next we see Commander Bull, and in one moment, he flicks the head of a bobblehead baseball player with pictures of him and his son also being in the amphibian mobile suit he’s piloting, and in another scene, him getting ready to shoot himself in his room full of more baseball bobbleheads.
 I love this kind of human storytelling placed on even grunts we’ll never see again.
 Whereas any other Gundam anime would've shown them fighting while shouting about their children or not even showing bobbleheads, this one does, and I'm really thankful for it.

-Everything this anime teases us with even slightly is tied up perfectly.
+Everything this anime teases us with even slightly is tied up perfectly beyond the main plot.
 In episode 5, we see the old hag chairman (or whatever position she holds) having a sort of incense necklace and in the finale, it turns out this was from her Newtype Facility that the original cultist, Levan Fuu was from before he began his cult.
 After an awesome session of playing the song “Groovy Duel” before a mission in episode 6, Io and his new jazz aficionado friend Bianca say they'll do another session, and in the next episode, they remark on how they never did and how they'll do that right after the operation that lasts from then to the end of this finale, except it's gonna keep going because this show burns us with a freakin’ cliffhanger.
 Before that, a few things I wanna clear up, as well as one minor gripe.

 Some people have accused the Groovy Duel scene of being nothing but filler.
 That is not true.
 That was there to quickly reinforce that this hobby of Io’s and Bianca’s they share wouldn't be just a one-off aspect of them that never came up again, unlike most anime that have character mutually involved in a hobby unrelated to the show’s narrative.
 We already know that about Io, but we didn't know that for Bianca, and it was fun to see them do it and then Io reminiscing about episode 1 of last season where he was in space combat before his suit got sniped.
 I'm also glad that episode 7 reinforced this, though after episode 6, that was set in stone about the two and their friendship.
 A few issues come up though.
 Well, actually just one.
 Apparently Claudia survived getting shot being in the ship that got destroyed and somehow she was reduced by the South Seas Alliance.
 How?
 Regardless, it's a small complaint in the sea of awesomeness that is this story.